microsoft/ivy/doc/install.md

     $ python setup.py develop --prefix=~

 This installs Ivy into your home directory, so you don't need sudo.
+In fact, be careful *not* to use sudo when installing in your home directory, as the files will be owned by root.
 Also put the first command in your .profile script, so Python will find Ivy in the future.

 See the [python documentation](https://docs.python.org/2/install/) for general instructions on installing python packages.